-The secret ingredients of successful organizational culture
+The characteristics of successful organizational cultures

 Successful organizational culture.
 When I say it, one company automatically comes to mind: Google.
 Everyone would love to play games at their headquarters all day, right?
 But is that all there is to it?
 I’ll explain the actual core ingredients of successful organizational culture – and games don’t have that much to do with it.